DEVTomatoCake/Pterodactyl-vsc/README.md

 - `pterodactyl-vsc.panelUrl`: The URL of the Pterodactyl panel.
 - `pterodactyl-vsc.serverId`: Server ID of the server you want to edit the files of, found in the URL of the server's page.
 - `pterodactyl-vsc.apiKey`: Client API key of the server you want to edit the files of.
-- `pterodactyl-vsc.proxyUrl`: The proxy URL used to circumvent CORS blocking requests to the panel.
+- `pterodactyl-vsc.proxyUrl`: The proxy URL used to circumvent CORS blocking `fetch` requests to the panel.
 Leave it at the default value unless you know what you're doing.
 See [CORS Proxy](#cors-proxy) for more information.

 ## CORS Proxy